ridomin/Rido.IoTClient/README.md

 var client = new HubMqttClient(adapter);
 ```

-Note> Note: By default the MQTTNet3 adapter is using in the `CreateFromConnectionStringAsync` method.
+> Note: By default the MQTTNet3 adapter is using in the `CreateFromConnectionStringAsync` method.

 ### IoT Plug and Play